Assistant Producer, Morning Edition

 • Experience maintaining high journalistic standards under deadline pressure, including standards of objectivity, balance and fairness.

-• Demonstrated ability to assimilate and organize large amounts of information.
+• Demonstrated ability to synthesize and organize large amounts of information.

 • Proven ability to consistently work well with others, demonstrating at all times respect for the diverse constituencies at NPR and within the public radio system.